 Thankfully I live in a community where young people stuff is INCREDIBLY easy to find.
 Grand Forks is a hot spot for college students and early-career families, and boredom is not an affliction our business owners and city leaders take lightly.
 So, I pulled out my whiteboard and made an itinerary to roll back the clock (no DeLorean necessary).

-6 Activities for the (Nearly) Geriatric Millennial in Greater Grand Forks
+Activities for Millennials in Grand Forks #1: Northern Air

 Hi there!
 I’m Kaylee Cusack – a senior communications specialist for Minnkota Power Cooperative and a lifelong North Dakotan.
 I grew up near Larimore, N.D., attended UND, and spent the first years of my career in Fargo.
 For nearly a decade I’ve been back in Grand Forks, soaking in all the delights and development opportunities the community holds.
 When I’m not writing, posting, and talking about how amazing electricity is (I mean, amirite?), I’m at the movies with my husband, consuming paperbacks and baked goods, or being walked by Stevie Buscemi – our good girl (our very good girl).